 Digital Immortality has long been discussed by Gordon Bell, and he describes it as storing (or transferring) a person’s personality to a more durable media, such as a computer, and allowing it to communicate with people of the future.
 The result might look like an avatar behaving, reacting, and thinking like a person based on a person’s digital archive.
 After the death of the individual, this avatar could have a static persona based on past data only (no new data gathered after the death of the person) or continue to learn and develop autonomously (by collecting new data and aggregating over past data).

 According to Gordon Bell and Jim Gray from Microsoft Research, retaining every conversation that a person has ever heard is already realistic: it needs less than a terabyte of storage (for adequate quality).
 Martine Rothblatt envisions the creation of “Mindfiles,” which consists of a collection of data from all kinds of sources, including the photos we upload to Facebook, the discussions and opinions we share on forums or blogs, and other social media interactions that reflect our life experiences and our unique perspective.

-To realize such an avatar, which can learn from files carrying external experiences of a particular individual, we will need to provide it with mindware (AI platform) and enable it to learn using an unsupervised learning model.
-By bringing together popular theories such as Kohonen’s Self Organizing Map, Adaptive Resonance Theory (ART), Hopfields Network, and HHMM, we believe that we should be able to achieve an autonomous learning avatar, that can learn from past data and exhibit the unique behavior of the individual’s persona.
+To realize such an avatar, which can learn from files carrying external experiences of a particular individual, we will need to provide it with mindware (an AI platform) and enable it to learn using an unsupervised learning model.
+By bringing together popular theories such as Kohonen’s Self Organizing Map, Adaptive Resonance Theory (ART), Hopfields Network, and HHMM, we believe that we should be able to achieve an autonomous learning avatar, that can learn from past data and exhibit the unique behavior of an individual’s persona.